 Situation: Application rates for an engineering vacancy were declining and the post remained unfilled for 6 months, hindering the progress of business-critical projects.

-Task: My goal was to increase application rates, sourcing candidates who had profiles which fitted the vacancy specifications.
+Task: My goal was to increase application rates, sourcing candidates who had profiles that fitted the vacancy specifications.

-Action: Consulting with operations managers, I revised the job specification, changing the language and style to refresh the content, placing greater emphasis on the project work, training and employer benefits.
-Used on social media, I interviewed a member of the engineering team on video, the purpose of which was to give applicants insight to the people they would be working with and their working environment.
+Action: Consulting with operations managers, I revised the job specification, changing the language and style to refresh the content, placing greater emphasis on the project work, training, and employer benefits.
+Used on social media, I interviewed a member of the engineering team on video, the purpose of which was to give applicants insight into the people they would be working with and their working environment.

 Result: Application rates rose by 15%, and crucially, applicants had the skills and attributes sought, increasing the number of interviews and ultimately filling the role.